Waymo will no longer say ‘self-driving’ in apparent shade to Tesla

-“We’re hopeful that consistency will help differentiate the fully autonomous technology Waymo is developing from driver-assist technologies (sometimes erroneously referred to as “self-driving” technologies) that require oversight from licensed human drivers for safe operation,” the company said in its announcement.
+“We’re hopeful that consistency will help differentiate the fully autonomous technology Waymo is developing from driver-assist technologies (sometimes erroneously referred to as ‘self-driving’ technologies) that require oversight from licensed human drivers for safe operation,” the company said in its announcement.

 Waymo did not name any specific competitors in its post, but it comes just a few months after Tesla released a software update it calls “Full Self-Driving.”
 An industry coalition that includes Waymo quickly criticized Tesla in October, saying the cars are not fully autonomous because they require a human driver.